-In North America, the fungal disease White-nose Syndrome (WNS) has devastated bat populations in the east, and has now been detected near Seattle (March 2016).
+In North America, the fungal disease White-nose Syndrome (WNS) has devastated bat populations in the east, and was detected in Alberta in 2022.
 We need to raise awareness about the importance of bats and bat habitat – bats need our help.

-Alberta Environment and Parks is partnering with the new Alberta Community Bat Program to:
+The Alberta government partners with the Alberta Community Bat Program to:

 - provide comprehensive information about Alberta bats